 Choose your country to see the products for your location

-SALSA® MLPA® Probemix P189 CDKL5/ARX/FOXG1 detects copy number variations in the CDKL5, FOXG1, ARX and NTNG1 genes.
+SALSA® MLPA® Probemix P189 CDKL5/ARX/FOXG1 detects deletions in the CDKL5 gene, and deletions and duplications in the FOXG1 gene.

 Specifications

-Contents: 52 MLPA probes, including 24 probes for CDKL5, 5 probes for ARX, 12 probes for NTNG1 and 2 probes for FOXG1, covering all exons of these genes.
+Contents: 52 MLPA probes, including 24 probes for the CDKL5 region, 5 probes for ARX, 12 probes for NTNG1 and 2 probes for the FOXG1 region.

 Tissue: genomic DNA isolated from human peripheral whole blood.